Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 1. Open the `TodoListSPA\src\app\app-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
+1. Find the app key `authority` and replace the existing value with the tenant ID of the `TodoListSPA` application copied from the Azure portal.
 1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
 1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
 1. Find the app key `resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist/`).